 Guys: a white shirt and a jacket is a classic look, so bring it!
 However, I do have a lot of ties so if you don’t have a favorite, chances are that I have one that will suit you.

 Ladies: shirts and jackets are great for you as well, and white tank tops also look good.
 Take a look at what the ladies are wearing in our headshot gallery to get an idea of wardrobe that works.
+Take a look at this graphic for an idea of the best necklines to choose for your headshot:

 Have a ‘good hair day’!
 Come to your session with your hair already done.

 Hairstyle is very personal and as individual as you are, and you will get the best results from your headshots if your hair is styled the way you like it.
+Just keep it as simple as possible - too much hairspray and fly aways don't look great.
+Don't try out a new hair color just before your headshot - if you are going to do hair color, be sure to do it at least 7 days before, just in case you need some color correction or adjustments.

 Three’s a crowd!